Sicherheit: Zwei Probleme in Samba - Pro-Linux

 1. Summary:

-An update for samba is now available for Red Hat Gluster Storage 3.3 for
+An update for samba4 is now available for Red Hat Enterprise Linux 6.

 Red Hat Product Security has rated this update as having a security impact